Sunlighter/TypeTraitsLib/README.md

 A `[Record]` attribute marks user-defined records (which are expected to be immutable).
 There should be a single constructor that takes an argument for every property, and each property should have a `[Bind(...)]` attribute to indicate which constructor parameter it goes with.
 It is also possible to use a `[Bind(...)]` attribute on the constructor parameter itself (in case you want to bind under a name different from the parameter&rsquo;s name).
+If there is more than one constructor, the Builder will favor the constructor that has a `[Bind(...)]` attribute on any parameter.

 The builder can construct &ldquo;setters&rdquo; for records with immutable properties.
-(The field name is given by the constructor parameter name or the `[Bind(...)]` attribute.)
-It also works with tuples (where the binding names are `item1` and so forth).
-The &ldquo;setter&rdquo; constructs a new record or tuple, where all the fields are the same except for the one that was written.
+Just call `Builder.Instance.GetSetter<T, U>(string bindingVariable)` where `T` is the record type, `U` is the field type, and `bindingVariable` is the field name, which must match a constructor parameter name or a `[Bind(...)]` attribute.
+Setters also work with tuples (where the binding names are `item1` and so forth).
+The &ldquo;setter&rdquo;
+constructs a new record or tuple, where all the fields are the same except for the one that was written.

 A `[Singleton(...)]` attribute can be used to serialize singletons using the `UnitTypeTraits<T>` class.
 The attribute should be given a somewhat unique random `uint` value which will be fed into the `HashBuilder` when the value is